juanupla/juanupla/README.md

 # Hi there! 👋

 I'm Juan, a programming student at the National Technological University who is passionate about software development.
-I have experience in C#, SQL Server, HTML, CSS, JavaScript, and Angular, and I enjoy learning new technologies and improving my skills in those I already have experience with.
+I have experience in Java(with Maven, SpringBoot and libraries) , .Net with C# (with EntityFramework and libraries like FluentValidation, mediator and more), SQL Server and Postgre, JavaScript, HTML, CSS, and I enjoy learning new technologies and improving my skills in those I already have experience with.

 ## GitHub Stats